Social Islami Bank: History

 In 2019, the bank rescheduled a record number of loans, 29.5 billion BDT, accounting for 50 per cent of all rescheduled loans in Bangladesh that year.

 In 2022, it emerged that S. Alam Group had purchased the banks, including Social Islami Bank Limited, with bank loans.
 In November, 1.64 billion USD was stolen from the bank through letter of credits.
 The Bank protested the report while Bdnews.com defended their report based on the report of Bangladesh Financial Intelligence Unit.
 On 4 December, the High Court Division ordered the government of Bangladesh to investigate loans scams at Social Islami Bank Limited, First Security Islami Bank Limited, and Islami Bank Bangladesh Limited.
 According to Ahsan H Mansur, director of Policy Research Institute of Bangladesh, alleged S. Alam Group had taken 800 billion BDT from banks it owns.
 In December, Bangladesh Securities and Exchange Commission allowed Social Islami Bank Limited and Islami Bank Bangladesh Limited to raise funds through issuing bonds.
 Bangladesh Bank appointed observers for the First Security Islami Bank Limited, and Islami Bank Bangladesh Limited.
-S. Alam Group filed a Digital Security Act against a insurance agent who had posted posters alleging the group had stolen funds from Social Islami Bank and six other banks.
+S. Alam Group filed a Digital Security Act against an insurance agent who had posted posters alleging the group had stolen funds from Social Islami Bank and six other banks.

 In January 2023, Bangladesh Bank approved emergency loans for Social Islami Bank Limited, First Security Islami Bank, Global Islami Bank, and Union Bank worth 67 billion BDT.